konraifen88/devBox/README.md

 If you are behind a cooperational proxy you may need their root certificate.
 See [HOWTO](init/certificates/HOWTO.md) for more information.

+To be able to Download the basebox, you have to set http_proxy and https_proxy!

 ``` shell
 git clone https://github.com/konraifen88/vagrant_docker.git
 cd vagrant docker